-In the Robert Graysmith book Kathleen stated upon the offer of help by the man "He seemed like a reliable person.
-Nobody that looked in anyway freaky," and afterwards, after she was offered a ride "I really wouldn't have gotten in his car if I had had any bad vibes about it."
-It is therefore unusual that as they pulled away she remembered that she had left the keys in the ignition, which the man offered to and subsequently retrieved for her, According to the book 'the man went back to the car, snapped off the lights and pocketed the keys'.
-If Kathleen Johns had observed this, then why wouldn't she simply ask the man for the keys when he returned, after all, he seemed amiable up to this point.
+In the Robert Graysmith book, in her first contact with the man on Highway 132, she said "he seemed like a reliable person.
+Nobody that looked in anyway freaky", and continued "I really wouldn't have gotten in his car if I had had any bad vibes about it."
+It is therefore unusual, that as they pulled away she remembered that she had left her keys in the ignition of her 1957 Chevrolet, which the man offered to and ultimately retrieved for her.
+According to the book "the man went back to the car, snapped off the lights and pocketed the keys".
+If Kathleen Johns had observed this, then why wouldn't she simply ask the man for the keys when he returned, after all, he seemed amiable up to this point?
 These keys were never recovered from the burnt out vehicle or from Kathleen Johns.

 This, however, places a serious strain on the timeline.
-Even a 90 minute abduction, a 30 minute journey to the police station and an extra 15 minutes thrown in for good measure, giving a total of 2 1/4 hours, leaves us a heavy shortfall.
-An 11.15 pm starting time plus 2 1/4 hours, takes us to 1.30 am, not 2.30 am, as recorded on the police statement.
-This has subsequently been padded out in the Graysmith book, to an abduction occurring close to midnight and an abduction lasting 2-3 hours, a massive change from the original police report, that only sears holes in the validity of the account or at the very least raises serious questions.
+Even a 90 minute abduction, a 20 minute journey to the police station and an extra 15 minutes thrown in for good measure, giving a total of 125 minutes (2 hours and 5 minutes), leaves us a heavy shortfall.
+An 11:15 pm abduction, plus 125 minutes, takes us to 1:20 am, not 2:30 am, as recorded on the police statement.
+This has subsequently been padded out in the Robert Graysmith book to an abduction occurring close to midnight and an abduction lasting 2-3 hours, a massive change from the original police report, that only sears holes in the validity of this account or at the very least raises serious questions.

-It is though inconceivable that a young woman would torch her own vehicle in the early hours of a cold March 23rd 1970, in the middle of nowhere, endangering not only herself, but the lives of her unborn child and 8 month old daughter Jennifer, to concoct a story of abduction, particularly at the hands of the Zodiac Killer.
-To deliberately interject herself into the Zodiac story for material gain, would rely heavily on the Zodiac sketch being conveniently displayed on the wall of the Patterson Police Station, for her to say "That's the man who abducted me", and presumably a police station she had previously never visited.
+It seems inconceivable that a young woman would torch her own vehicle in the early hours of a cold March 23rd 1970, in the middle of nowhere, endangering not only herself and the lives of her unborn child and 10-month-old daughter Jennifer, to concoct a story of abduction, particularly at the hands of the Zodiac Killer.
+To deliberately interject herself into the Zodiac story for material gain, would rely heavily on the Zodiac sketch being conveniently displayed on the wall of the Patterson Police Station, for her to say "that's the man who abducted me", and presumably a police station she had previously never visited.

 If Deputy Lovett was correct in stating the vehicle was found 2 miles east of Interstate 5, then Kathleen Johns would have been pulled over by her assailant nearly 5 miles from the ARCO station and clearly out of visible range.